emmaedem/emmaedem/README.md

 Fullstack Web Developer
 -----------------------

-Graduating class of Holberton School's ALX Africa SE program, specializing in Frontend Development
+<em>Graduating class of Holberton School's ALX Africa SE program, specializing in Frontend Development</em>

 <h2>About Me</h2>
  ⚡  I'm Emmanuel Edem, a passionate Frontend Developer based in Lagos, Nigeria with a strong focus on React.